 How did you become involved with The Encounter?

 Ella: I had worked for Gareth Fry as an associate sound designer before, and I’ve also done a couple of Complicite research & development workshops as a sound operator and designer.
 So I guess I was a safe choice to be asked to come on board.

 Helen: Gareth was looking for someone to do something in rehearsals for two weeks.
 I had no idea what it was, but I was free, and I’ll take any opportunity to work with Gareth.
 That was September 2014, and I’m writing this from Athens where we are currently performing the show, and, amongst other projects, I’ve been working on this ever since then.

 Helen: I operate the microphones and a system of devices that loop Simon’s voice and assist him to loop himself.
-I have a Yamaha QL1 desk, two Mac Minis (one for backup) running Ableton Live (for looping and some vocal effects) and two Qlab files, with no audio, but MIDI commands to enable all the control surfaces, desk and software to communicate.
-There’s one BCF fader bank, one Bob (custom made button box), one launchpad, and one icon fader bank.
+I have a Yamaha QL1 desk, two Mac Minis (one for backup) running Ableton Live (for looping and some vocal effects), and two Qlab files, with no audio, but MIDI commands to enable all the control surfaces, desk and software to communicate.
+There’s one BCF fader bank, one Bob (custom-made button box), one launchpad, and one icon fader bank.
 For my preshow checks, I check that everything works: all mics, all pitches, vocal effects, looping from my controls, and looping from the controls on stage.
-There’s no written check in any program, so it’s probably less formal than the average show checks.
+There’s no written check-in program, so it’s probably less formal than the average show checks.

 What backups do you have in place?